 Residential development began on the western end of the island, where many of the remaining homes date back to the 1940s.
 Residential subdivision and construction continued through the 1950s and into the 1960s.
-In 1975, the City approved plans for the development of a "recreational-oriented residential community" at the eastern end of the island.
-This private, gated development soon became known as Wild Dunes.
-The current year-round population is estimated at over 4,000 people with a peak population of 20,000 people during major summer holiday weekends.
+Bylin 1975, the City approved plans for the development of a "recreational-oriented residential community" to be located at the eastern end of the island.
+This private, gated recreational-oriented residential community built by the Sea Pines Company development soon became known as Wild Dunes with a The current year-round residential population of -approximately is estimated at over 4,000 people and with a peak population of 20,000 people during peak major summer months and holiday weekends.

-In 1953 the island was incorporated as the City of Isle of Palms by an Act of the South Carolina Legislature.
-The City currently has a council form of government with a Mayor and eight City Council members, each elected to four-year terms.
+In 1953, by an Act of the South Carolina Legislature the Town of Isle of Palms, Incorporated islandwas changed to incorporated as the City of Isle of Palms, incorporated by an Act of the South Carolina Legislature.
+Today, the City-currently has a council for ofm of government that includes with a Mayor and eight City Council members, each elected to four-year-terms.
 The City also employs a City Administrator to manage its daily affairs.